sambarrows/minimal-mistakes/_posts/2017-03-26-Amazon_review_sentiment.md

 # Support Vector Machines

-I will also try classifying the reviews using Support Vector Machines (SVMs).
-SVMs perform classification by constructing hyperlanes to separate different classes.
-In constructino the hyperlans SVMs try firstly to classify observations correctly, and subject to this constain seek to maximize the margin (the distance between the hyperlane and the nearest point).
+I will also try classifying the reviews using SVMs, which perform classification by constructing hyperplanes to separate different classes.
+In constructing the hyperplanes, SVMs try firstly to classify observations correctly, and subject to this constraint seek to maximize the margin (the distance between the hyperplane and the nearest point).
 I start by creating a TF-IDF matrix.
-Rather than just measuring the number of times a word appears in a document, as we did above, we now multiply this by the inverse document frequency (the invester of the number of documents the words appears in).
+Rather than just measuring the number of times a word appears in a document, as we did above, we now multiply this by the inverse document frequency (the inverse of the number of documents the words appears in).
 Thus, a words TF-IDF is a measure of relevance.
 As above, I will initially use limited preprocessing.

 ```python